-For potential patients, this means access to quality medication will come with twenty-plus years of technological innovation, making it easier to both vaporize cannabis oils or explore topicals, salves, balms, creams, patches, and capsules than ever before.
+For potential medical consumers, this means access to quality medication will come with twenty-plus years of technological innovation, making it easier to both vaporize cannabis oils or explore topicals, salves, balms, creams, patches, and capsules than ever before.

 First License Issued, Two More to Go

-The first of three licenses for businesses that will grow, manufacture, and sell CBD products to approved patients was given to Cansortium Texas, a company backed by Cansortium Holdings of Florida, where the company runs a similar high-CBD, low-THC operation.
+The first of three licenses for businesses that will grow, manufacture, and sell CBD products to approved medical consumers was given to Cansortium Texas, a company backed by Cansortium Holdings of Florida, where the company runs a similar high-CBD, low-THC operation.

 The company also operates in Pennsylvania and Puerto Rico.